satmxd/Barnes-Hut-n-body-simulation/README.md

 [~50k particles]

-Utilized algorithm is faster but at the cost of accuracy since some forces are ignored when particles are far enough.
+The utilized algorithm is faster but at the cost of accuracy since some forces are ignored when particles are far enough.

 ~ More info: